MasonStooksbury/Free-Games/README.md

   - Mason Stooksbury <><

+# Updates III!
+(05/26/2020)
+  - Thanks to Steve-Tech for adding some code to click the "Sign in with Epic Games" that apparently shows up now

 # Updates II!
 (03/26/2020)
   - [1] Worked for 3 games.
 Tested today.
   - [2] SonOfDiablo created and provided an amazing PowerShell script to download and install geckodriver for Windows users!
 Find it here: https://gist.github.com/SonOfDiablo/81f3d610295c69c777b512e4da90393d